Kazakhstan entry requirements for Lithuania passport holders

 Proof of departure from Kazakhstan

 Immigration officers at Almaty and Nur-Sultan airports routinely ask for a return or onward ticket.
-Have a printed or digital copy ready — they may scan the barcode.
+Have a printed copy or a screenshot ready on your phone — they will check the date matches your visa-free stay limit.

 Recommended